felipemagrassi/pix-api/README.md

 ## Documentation

-Access the API documentation at `http://localhost:8080/docs/index.html`
+If you are running the project locally, you can access the API documentation at `http://localhost:8080/docs/index.html`

 ## Roadmap